 Address: 3 Higashi-Ikebukuro, Toshima-ku, Tokyo

-8. Butlers Café
+8. Experience the hospitalty of Butlers Café

 If Akihabara is famous for its maid café’s, Ikebukuro’s Otome Road has a butler café in response.
 Swallowtail Butlers Café is a place where you can dine like a queen whilst Japanese gentlemen in snappy suits wait on you and your entourage.
 The dining space has a classic yet elegant ambiance accentuated by Victorian-inspired interiors and soothing classical background music.
 Definitely high-class and high quality, an experience here is an affair to remember!